-This procedure consists of first removing the caries lesion of the tooth and then filling it with materials such as composite/white filling or placing a porcelain inlay, onlay or crown.
+This procedure consists of first removing the caries lesion of the tooth (decay) and then filling it with materials such as composite/white filling or placing a porcelain inlay, onlay or crown.
 This will depend on the needs and requirements of the patient, which tooth is affected, the amount of dental tissue involved, among other characteristics.

 Dental restorations can be direct or indirect:

 These types of restorations include inlays, onlays and porcelain crowns.
-It should be noted that inlays and onlays can also be made with composite, but would not be as strong as those made of porcelain.
+It should be noted that inlays and onlays can also be made with composite, but are not be as strong as those made of porcelain.

 Let's learn more about white fillings.

 Composite is a moldable material that resembles the natural color of teeth.
 It is used to fill the cavity that remains in the tooth after removing decay, adapting and adhering to the anatomy of this space as it hardens.

 All dental restorations have an approximate lifespan, which may vary from one person to another due to factors such as oral hygiene, eating habits, whether or not the patient is a smoker and the frequency with which he/she goes to the dentist for a check-up.
 In relation to composites, these can last approximately 5 to 8 years, which can be more or less depending on the aforementioned factors.
 The size of the restoration is also important.
 Composite is like a plastic, and is not as strong as porcelain - so the bigger the filling, the shorter it may last if it is in composite compared to if it were made in porcelain.